 “‘Looped needle-netting,’ (in Sweden called vantsöm).
 In this variant the new stitch not only loops around the corresponding stitch in the preceding row, but also back through the neighboring stitch of its own row, or sometimes through several of the last-sewn stitches of this row.”

-It is not clear why Hald brought the Swedish language into the discussion but vantsöm — literally ‘mitten stitch’ — was a common designation at the time and is manifest in the 1790s dictionary definition.
-A Swedish study from 1934, included in Hald’s 1950 bibliography, lists alternate designations for vantsöm, including nålbundna vantar — ‘needle bound mittens.’
-Another Swedish text in her bibliography, from 1917 (mentioned again at the end of this post), makes a similar dialectal reference to a mitten that was “bunnen med nål eller nålbönnen” — ‘bound with a needle or needle bound.’
+It is not clear why Hald brought the Swedish language into the discussion, especially in light of her use of naalebinding in the English article from 1946, but vantsöm (lit. mitten stitch) was a common designation at the time.
+It remained a preferred term for a number of researchers through the 1960s and she may have been recognizing its status.
+Nonetheless, a Swedish study from 1934 included in Hald’s 1950 bibliography, lists alternate designations for vantsöm, including nålbundna vantar — needlebound mittens.
+Another Swedish text in her bibliography, from 1917 (discussed in detail in a separate post), makes a similar dialectal reference to a mitten that was “bunnen med nål eller nålbönnen” — bound with a needle or needlebound.

-Märta Brodén was Swedish and titled her book Nålbindning.
-It also appeared in a Danish translation with the title Nålbinding.
-Neither of these is the word ascribed to her by Hansen which he nonetheless put forward as normative.
+Märta Brodén was Swedish and published her book titled Nålbindning in 1973.
+A Danish translation appeared three years later with the title Nålbinding.
+Neither of these is the word Hansen ascribed to her.
 It is difficult to understand why he didn’t directly credit Hald’s far earlier use of precisely the term he recommended unless he was unaware of her initial Danish publications (which would be peculiar enough).
-His paper further cites the work of the Norwegian Odd Nordland, whose Primitive Scandinavian Textiles in Knotless Netting from 1961 also discusses Hald’s terminology:

 “…a technique which Margrethe Hald calls by its Danish term ‘nålebinding’ ‘needle-binding’…”

-Regardless of how it is spelled in the Scandivanian languages (nålbindning in Swedish, nålebinding or nålbinding in Danish and Norwegian), the anglicized form that transforms ‘nål’ to ‘nal’ has become firmly entrenched.
-In fact, nalbinding appears to have been in use by the time of Hansen’s presentation.
-Richard Rutt published A History of Hand Knitting in the same year, which discusses the historical significance and structural detail of nalbinding.
-He uses that term without any definition, indicating that he assumed his readers to be familiar with it.
+Regardless of how it is spelled in the Scandivanian languages — nålbindning in Swedish, nålebinding or nålbinding in Danish and Norwegian — the anglicized form that transforms ‘nål’ to ‘nal’ has become firmly entrenched.
+In fact, ‘nalbinding’ was on the path toward common use by the time of Hansen’s presentation.